-Chepstow Walkers are Welcome Events Diary for Walking Groups and charity walks in the area.
+Chepstow Walkers are Welcome Events Diary for Walking Groups, not-for-profit and charity walks in the area.
 If anyone knows of any other organised walks taking place then please get in touch and we will add them to the diary below.

 Chepstow Walkers are Welcome are proud to provide financial and logistical support to the Chepstow Walk for Health Group - the current programme can be downloaded here.